Applies to these roles: Author, Reporter, Admin

 From the sidebar, choose the Interactive category in the block library, then select Scenario.

 Scenarios are made up of scenes that are, in turn, made up of content.
 Scenes can be sequential or offer a branching, nonsequential experience.
 Content can be formatted as informational textboxes or as dialogues.

 Step 2: Create Scenes

 In the scenario setup, you add scenes as well as choose your characters and backgrounds.

-When selecting a background, you can upload your own image or select an image from Content Library.
-When choosing an image from the library, you can filter by category.
+When selecting a background, you can upload your own image or select a stock image.
+When choosing a stock image, you can filter by category.
 You’ll see several backgrounds that work great with scenario blocks.
 When uploading or choosing an image, we recommend using “landscape” rather than “portrait” images.
 Since only a portion of the chosen image will display, you’ll want to try out several to find one that’s just right for your scenario.

 When selecting a character, you can filter by clothing, gender, and age.
 You can have different characters for every scene but can’t change to a different character on individual pieces of content.
 Please note that you can’t upload custom characters.

 The choices you make are reflected in the thumbnail for each scene in the sidebar.
 Hover over the thumbnail to make it larger.

 To add more scenes to your scenario, click Add Scene at the top of the sidebar.
 This adds a new scene under the currently selected scene and uses the same background and character.
 You can also hover over the thumbnail for an individual scene, click the ••• icon that appears, and select Duplicate from the drop-down menu.